Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Algorithmic Approach

-Second, concerning the control objective, the Differentiable MPC policy within the RL framework requires an internal quadratic cost function (parameterized by $\theta_{cost}$, see Eq. \eqref{eq:cost}) for efficient policy optimization.
-This contrasts with the potentially complex, non-quadratic objective function ($J_t$, Eq. \eqref{eq:mpc_objective}) optimized by MPC (detailed in Section \ref{sec:objective_calibration}).
-Directly implementing $J_t$ within the RL policy optimization was therefore infeasible.
-Ibex-RL addresses these challenges through a two-stage strategy: (1) \textit{Imitation Learning Initialization:} The quadratic cost parameters ($\theta_{cost}$) are initially learned by imitating the behavior of an existing controller using historical data (minimizing $\mathcal{L}_{\text{imit}}$, Eq. \eqref{eq:imit_loss}), aiming to provide safe yet suboptimal starting point for deployment.
-(2) \textit{Quadratic Cost Calibration:} During deployment, $\theta_{cost}$ is continuously adapted using policy gradients derived from maximizing a non-quadratic cumulative reward signal that has the same function structure as the MPC objective function $J_t$ with a different $w_c$.
-It is important to note that $\theta_{state}$ is still being updated but using the state loss.
-This online calibration process aims to align the effective behavior of the RL agent with the complex optimization goals of MPC, despite the differing internal cost function structures (quadratic vs non-quadratic).
+The Differentiable MPC policy within the Ibex-RL framework requires an internal quadratic cost function (parameterized by $\theta_{cost}$, see Eq. \eqref{eq:cost}).
+This quadratic structure may not align with the potentially non-quadratic objective function (in this case, Eq. \eqref{eq:mpc_objective} optimized by MPC, as detailed in Section \ref{sec:objective_calibration}).
+Ibex-RL addresses this challenge through a two-stage strategy.
+First, the quadratic cost parameters ($\theta_{cost}$) are initialized through imitation learning based on the behavior of an existing controller using historical data (minimizing $\mathcal{L}_{\text{imit}}$, Eq. \eqref{eq:imit_loss}), aiming to provide a safe, if suboptimal, starting point for deployment.
+Second, during deployment, $\theta_{cost}$ is continuously adapted using policy gradients derived from maximizing a non-quadratic cumulative reward signal that has the same function structure as the MPC objective function (albeit with a different $w_c$).
+In parallel, Ibex-RL continually updates the model parameters $\theta_{state}$ using the state loss.
+This online calibration process aims to align the effective behavior of the RL agent with the true objectives, despite the differing internal cost function structures (quadratic vs. non-quadratic).

-The subsequent subsections provide detailed descriptions of the 2R1C system dynamics model implementation (Section \ref{sec:system_dynamics_model}) and the objective function handling, including the online quadratic cost calibration mechanism (Section \ref{sec:objective_calibration}).
+The remaining subsections describe the thermal circuit model (Section \ref{sec:system_dynamics_model}) and the objective function handling, including the online quadratic cost calibration (Section \ref{sec:objective_calibration}).